rooseveltframework/roosevelt/README.md

 In contexts where you only need to run Roosevelt in production mode, you can remove some dependencies that are only needed in development mode in order to shrink the footprint of production builds.

-The complete list of Roosevelt dependencies that are only needed in development mode is:

-- `check-dependencies`
-- `express-html-validator`
-- `reload`

 These dependencies can be omitted from your build by running `npm i --no-optional`

-# Supplying your own CSS preprocessors
+# Supplying your own CSS preprocessor

-In addition to Roosevelt's built-in support for the LESS, Sass, and Stylus preprocessors you can also define your own preprocessors on the fly at start time in Roosevelt's constructor like so:
+In addition to Roosevelt's built-in support for the LESS, Sass, and Stylus preprocessors you can also define your own preprocessor on the fly at start time in Roosevelt's constructor like so:

 ```js
 let app = require('roosevelt')({